BridgeCostDental.com

 Limitations

-• Shorter lifespan of 5 to 10 years
+• Shorter lifespan of 5-10 years

 $1,200 - $2,550

-Metal framework with porcelain pontic at $1,000-$1,800.
+Metal-framework + porcelain pontic at $1,000-$1,800.
 All-porcelain (zirconia wings) at $1,500-$2,550.

 Advantages

-• Minimal preparation preserves adjacent teeth
+• Minimal preparation preserves the adjacent teeth

 • Lowest cost of all bridge types

-• Quick procedure, sometimes completed in a single visit
+• Quick procedure, sometimes one visit

 Limitations